BanG Dream! Girls Band Party!: Development

 BanG Dream! was formed in 2014 by Bushiroad head Takaaki Kidani, whose company had enjoyed success with the rhythm game Love Live!
 School Idol Festival.
 Bushiroad reached out to CyberAgent's Craft Egg, who agreed to create a BanG Dream! game after expressing interest in the franchise's premise of voice actresses capable of playing their own instruments.
 After initially considering a simulation or puzzle game, Craft Egg CEO Shuichi Morikawa opted to frame it as a music game.
 To differentiate Girls Band Party! from competing titles in the genre, Craft Egg included cover songs, which was inspired by Poppin'Party's usage of such music in its live concerts, and made it free to play.
 Kō Nakamura, who created the story for BanG Dream! and the lyrics for Poppin'Party's original songs, had no involvement in writing the game's storyline.

 Development of the game ran from August to November 2016, with hopes of releasing it in coordination with the anime's broadcast in March 2017.
 The game was created using Unity engine.
-It was officially announced on September 15, 2016 at Tokyo Game Show, where Roselia's members made their debut.
+It was officially announced on September 15, 2016, at Tokyo Game Show, where Roselia's members made their debut.
 The other vocalists Ayane Sakura (Afterglow's Ran), Ami Maeshima (Pastel Palettes' Aya Maruyama), and Miku Itō (Hello, Happy World!'s Kokoro Tsurumaki) were officially confirmed during a presentation on December 7 at Sunshine City, Tokyo, while Afterglow's voice actresses revealed their involvement with the project on Twitter during the month.
 The remaining cast members were revealed during a show at EX Theater Roppongi to promote the game on February 24, 2017.

 In-game character dialogue is recorded in groups, such as between band members, to allow for a natural atmosphere in conversations.
 When Yurika Endō (Lisa Imai) and Satomi Akesaka (Rinko Shirokane) departed the franchise, their successors Yuki Nakashima and Kanon Shizaki re-recorded their characters' lines; conversely, Maeshima's voice acting for Aya remains in the game after her exit and replacement.

 Pre-registration opened on January 1, 2017; Kidani heavily encouraged others to pre-register when the anime, which began airing that month, received mediocre reviews.
 By the game's launch in March, over 560,000 players had completed the process.
 Closed beta testing launched on February 17.

+On December 18, 2023, it was announced that Craft Egg would no longer be involved as co-developers as of January 4, 2024.
+Bushiroad took over development.